 The truth is that ‘merkeln’ had been the clear favourite among young people, garnering 36% of the votes.
 The word satirises Angela Merkel’s tendency to take her time before reaching a decision and taking action.
 Other terms, such as ‘rumoxidieren’ and ‘earthporn’ were also near the top of the rankings.

 What do the twenty-strong jury, consisting of youths, linguists, teachers and media representatives make of this?
 Using online voting, they chose ‘Smombie’ as the Youth Word of the year, despite the fact that it was ranked poorly, with only 5% of the votes ’ says Bastian Thele.

 A survey sent on the 13th of November 2015 in the news bulletin Logo, revealed that the meaning of the word is not at all understood by young people.
 On the 4th of January 2016, the Kieler Nachrichten conducted a survey in which participants were asked whether they use the word 'Smombie'.
 92% of respondents replied that they did not.

-'It may well be that the decision-maker at the publishing company, fearing calls from the Chancellor’s office, wanted to stop the name of the Chancellor from becoming negatively connoted.
-Or perhaps they wanted to choose a word that would be of educational value; drawing attention to the dangers of the digital age’ questions Bastian Thele.
+'It may well be that the decision-maker at the publishing company, fearing calls from the Chancellor’s office, wanted to prevent the name of the Chancellor becoming negatively connoted.
+Or perhaps they wanted to choose a word that would be of educational value; highlighting the dangers of the digital age’ considers Bastian Thele.

 Smombies?: They have no hobbies!

-Whilst German-speaking youths may wonder why a word that isn’t used by young people, was chosen as the 'Youth Word of the Year', 101,297 participants at the 'Festival du Mot' in France, coming from all over the world, selected 'laïcité' (secularism) and 'liberté d’expression' (freedom of speech) as the words of 2015.
+While German-speaking youths may wonder why a word that isn’t used by young people was chosen as the 'Youth Word of the Year', 101,297 participants at the 'Festival du Mot' in France, coming from all over the world, selected 'laïcité' (secularism) and 'liberté d’expression' (freedom of speech) as the words of 2015.